Switcheo/carbon-polynetwork-evm/README.md

-# Switcheo Chain Ethereum Contract
+# Switcheo TradeHub Ethereum Deposit Contract

-This is the repo for the Switcheo Chain ETH contracts.
+This is the repository contains the Ethereum deposit contracts for Switcheo TradeHub.

 ## Setup